 A recent meta-analysis of 16 studies which included 14,276 colorectal cancer cases and 15,802 controls found that very heavy drinking (more than 3 drinks/day) may be associated with a significant increase in colorectal cancer risk.
 (Sarah McNabb, Int J Cancer., 2020)

 Chadwick Boseman’s tragic demise from colon/colorectal cancer at the age of 43 has raised awareness about the risk of developing this disease earlier in life (with minimal symptoms in early stages).
 If you have a family history of cancer, get a genetic test done to ensure that you have not inherited the gene mutations associated with certain syndromes that can lead to colorectal cancer.

-While undergoing treatment or trying to stay away from cancers such as the one Chadwick Boseman succumbed to, taking the right nutrition which includes the right foods and supplements matters.
-Following a healthy life-style and diet including fiber rich foods such as whole grains, legumes, vegetables, nuts and fruits, along with doing regular exercises may help in reducing the risk of cancers such as colorectal cancer, supporting the treatment and alleviate its symptoms.
+While undergoing treatment or trying to stay away from cancer such as the one Chadwick Boseman succumbed to, taking the right nutrition/diet which includes the right foods and supplements matters.
+Following a healthy life-style and diet including fiber rich foods such as whole grains, legumes, vegetables, nuts and fruits, along with doing regular exercises may help in reducing the risk of cancers such as Chadwick Boseman’s colorectal cancer, supporting the treatment and alleviate its symptoms.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.